pubnub/eon-map/README.md

 };

 var pn = PUBNUB.init({
-  publish_key:   'demo', // replace with your own pub-key
+  publishKey:   'demo', // replace with your own pub-key
-  subscribe_key: 'demo'  // replace with your own sub-key });
+  subscribeKey: 'demo'  // replace with your own sub-key });

 setInterval(function(){